kc099/RCA/docs/graceful_shutdown.md

 # Graceful Shutdown and Resource Management

-This document describes the patterns and techniques used in OpenManus for graceful shutdown and resource management, particularly for asynchronous database connections.
+This document describes the patterns and techniques used in RCA for graceful shutdown and resource management, particularly for asynchronous database connections.

 ## Table of Contents